-The acquisition of its own shares shall be made in terms and pursuant to Article 17 (seventeen) of the Securities Market Law and any other applicable provisions at the time of such acquisition.
+The acquisition of its own shares shall be made in terms and pursuant to Article 56 (Fifty-Six) of the Securities Market Law and any other applicable provisions at the time of such acquisition.
+The acquisition of own shares will always be carried out through the stock exchange in which the shares representing the capital stock of the Company are listed, provided that such acquisition is permitted by applicable law and regulations, at market prices, or otherwise, through public offerings or auctions authorized by the National Banking and Securities Commission.